 Find a food supplier.
 Look in the phone book under "grocery, wholesale" for the numbers of wholesale grocers.
 Watch at local establishments for trucks making a grocery deliveries and either talk to the delivery driver or write down the phone number from the truck.
 Go into local restaurants at off-peak hours and ask for referrals.
 Wholesalers differ in what they offer.
 Some will deliver only dry goods, others offer dry goods and produce, and still others offer dry goods, produce and dairy.

 Gather information from your chosen grocery supplier.
 Ask them what is the minimum order required.
-Find out if they can take individual orders from club members and compile them into one group order or if you must do the combining and give one single order for the whole group.
+Find out if they can take individual orders from club members and compile them into one group order, or if you must do the combining and give one single order for the whole group.
 Ask if they will deliver groceries to a home or if they require a loading dock.
 Find out the time frame of order arrival, and what type of payment they require.

-Be sure they understand the concept of your group.
+Share with the supplier the concept of your group.
 Some wholesalers only deal with commercial establishments.

 Determine how often you will place group orders and when the first will be.
 This will largely depend on meeting the minimum order threshold set by your wholesale supplier.